roshangomes/RegistrationForm/README.md

-# E-Yantra Competition Registration System
+#  Registration System

 ## Overview
-This project is a web-based competition registration system developed as part of the E-Yantra competition (Problem Statement 1 & 2).
+This project is a web-based competition registration system.
 It allows users to register for a competition by providing details such as country, college, name, contact number, gender, email, academic year, and domain/department.
 The system includes a view page to display registered participants with filtering options.
 The application is built using **Laravel** with **MySQL** as the database.

 ## Features
 - **Registration Form**: Dynamic dropdowns for country (5 options) and college (10 options per country), with validation for all fields.